 It was one of the most fascinating and exciting events in American history and one heck of a way to kick off the early beginnings of a new state.

-By the way, we’re Bellhops—movers in Oklahoma and throughout the country.
+By the way, we’re Bellhops—Oklahoma City movers, movers throughout the metro area, and movers throughout the country.
 If you’re reading this right now, there is a good chance you’re considering moving to Oklahoma, which means you’re going to become a part of this wildly fascinating and exciting history.

 If you’re thinking about making a jump to Oklahoma, there is some good news.
 While you’ve certainly missed the party that was The Oklahoma Land Rush (you’re over a century late)… there’s still a ton of excitement happening in the state and the many cities that make it up.
 We are going to tell you everything you need to know about moving to Oklahoma.
 But, first, let’s cover a brief overview of the state.